 It gets dark at night for a reason!
 Using artificial light after the sun sets keeps your body from kicking into rest and sleep mode.
 Looking at your screens close to your bed time.
 Use candles and dim lights as much as possible.

 I love putting some essential oils in my diffuser about 1/2 hour before we go to bed.
 Lavender, patchouli, or a nice sleep blend from Rocky Mountain Oils always does the trick!

 As I've shared before I'm a huge fan of CBD oil.
-I've been taking Soul CBD since September and it has taken away my anxiety and helped me sleep so much better!
+I've been taking CBD since September 2018 and it has taken away my anxiousness and helped me sleep so much better!
 It has zero TCH and does not make you feel groggy.
 I highly recommend it.
-You can learn more about it here and use code CORIE to save 10%
+You can learn more about it here

 You spend so much time in your bed!
 Invest in high quality organic sheets that help keep your body temperature down.
 Even better, invest in a comfortable organic mattress so you're not laying on a bed of chemicals every night.

 Did you know you get the most beneficial in hormonal secretions and recovery between 10pm and 2am.
 Any sleep in addition to that is just icing on the cake.
 While I don't go to sleep at 10 every night, I've definitely stopped pulling all-nighters.
 Being a night owl might be fun but it's not the best as far as your health is concerned.